 - Training Category: Advanced

-For more information on SILE’s CPD Scheme, please visit: www.silecpdcentre.org.sg
+For more information on SILE’s CPD Scheme, visit: www.silecpdcentre.org.sg

-Attending An Asian Perspective on Mediation qualifies all Singapore businesses for tax deductions / allowances or cash payouts from the Productivity and Innovation Credit (PIC) Scheme administered by the Inland Revenue Authority of Singapore (IRAS), subject to the terms and conditions.
-For more information on the PIC scheme, please visit the IRAS website here.
+Attending An Asian Perspective on Mediation qualifies all Singapore businesses for tax deductions/allowances.
+Or, they can opt for cash payouts from the Productivity and Innovation Credit (PIC) Scheme administered by the Inland Revenue Authority of Singapore (IRAS), subject to terms and conditions.
+For more information on the PIC scheme, visit the IRAS website here.

-Please note that SMC retains the right to cancel a workshop and to make changes to the details published without prior notice.
+SMC reserves the right to cancel a workshop and to change published details without prior notice.